Teen Depression Test

 Can this test diagnose depression?

-No. This is a screening tool.
-Only a doctor or therapist can diagnose depression.
-This test helps you understand your symptoms and decide whether to talk to someone.
+No. This is a screening tool and does not provide a diagnosis.
+It can help you understand your symptoms and decide whether to reach out for support.

 What if I answered 'yes' to the self-harm question?